BDC Hamburger Icon

 As a business owner, you need to understand the value of your product or service and set your pricing accordingly.
 You might worry that raising prices will turn people away, but that isn’t necessarily true.
 Increasing the cost of your product or service also increases its perceived value, which could bring in more customers.
 Conversely, if your prices are too low, people may perceive your product as less valuable or of lower quality.
 However, setting your prices too high means you could lose out to competitors offering better rates.

 How to solve this problem: To maximize your profit, find a happy medium.
-Set your prices high enough to increase your cash flow and establish your business as valuable, but not so high that you jeopardize potential sales.
-Conduct your own market research to help determine the best price points for your company and target audience.
+Price your services high enough to increase your cash flow and establish your business as valuable, but not so high that you jeopardize potential sales.
+Conduct market research to help determine the best price points for your company and target audience.

 6. Scope creep